 Other favorite roles include: Squeaky Fromme in ASSASSINS at Yale Rep, Countess Charlotte Malcolm in A LITTLE NIGHT MUSIC at The Huntington Theatre, Audrey in LITTLE SHOP OF HORRORS at the Cleveland Playhouse, Janet in THE ROCKY HORROR SHOW at The Bucks County Playhouse, Sara in the first regional production of MURDER BALLAD at TUTS, Megan in the world premiere musical, NOBODY LOVES YOU, at The Old Globe and Off-Broadway at Second Stage.
 TV: The Good Wife, Light’s Out.

-She also originated Bella Rose in DESPERATE MEASURES off-Broadway at the York Theatre, Miss Jones 1 in TEN CENTS A DANCE, with Donna McKechnie and Malcolm Gets at the Williamstown Theatre Festival (This original musical, created by John Doyle, utilized actor/singer/musicians, Lauren playing cello, bass, guitar, ukulele and saxophone, and expressed the story thru the music of Rodgers and Hart); Liza in THE FORTRESS OF SOLITUDE at a workshop thru The Public Theatre.
+Other original roles include, Miss Jones 1 in TEN CENTS A DANCE, with Donna McKechnie and Malcolm Gets at the Williamstown Theatre Festival (This original musical, created by John Doyle, utilized actor/singer/musicians, Lauren playing cello, bass, guitar, ukulele and saxophone, and expressed the story thru the music of Rodgers and Hart); Liza in THE FORTRESS OF SOLITUDE at a workshop thru The Public Theatre.
 She has performed at the Bucks County Playhouse in MEET ME IN ST. LOUIS: A RADIO PLAY (World Premiere), IT’S A WONDERFUL LIFE: A RADIO PLAY.

 Described as a “sweet-voiced soprano who…plays the cello beautifully” by The New York Times, and “perfect as Johanna” by the Wall Street Journal, she received the Independent Reviewers of New England Award for Best Supporting Actress, while performing on the first national tour, and was named as one of the celebrated “30 Under 30″ featured on Broadwayspace.com.